MiSTer-devel/ZX-Spectrum_MISTer/README.md

 In 48K mode use command **RANDOMIZE USR 15616** to enter TR-DOS.
 In +3 mode, enter to 48K mode from the +3 BASIC via the USR0 command, then issue **RANDOMIZE USR 15616**.
 Use command **RETURN** to leave TR-DOS.

+**Note:** Not all TRD have autostart and it's cumbersome way to enter TR-DOS from 48K mode, there is GLUK ROM included.
+So insert TRD/SCL dosk and press **F11**, you will enter to GLUK menu, then choose **GLUK BOOT** where you can select the file to boot.
+That's all.

 **IMG** is G+DOS image used with +D Disk interface.
 Although it's fully supported, i couldn't find any games on such disks.
 The main purpose of these images is to use snapshot function of +D and Multiface.

 **MGT** is G+DOS and MasterDOS (SAM Coupe) image.
 It's similar to IMG but uses different layout.
 The main purpose is to transfer data to/from SAM Coupe.